Cornet/Trumpet - Grabowski

 Students who tackle extra projects (ie. Concerto/Performance Competitions, Recitals, etc...) will receive extra consideration.

-Note: Trumpeters are expected to practice a minimum of 3 hours per day for three credits (BM – performance majors) or 2 hours a day for two credits (BME & BA).
+Note: Students are expected to practice a minimum of 3 hours per day for three credits (BM – performance majors) or 2 hours a day for two credits (BME & BA).
 Time spent in ensemble rehearsal does NOT count toward this total.
 Progress can only be attained through due diligence towards concentrated practicing!

 APPLIED LESSONS: Primary criteria consists of Attitude, Preparation, and Achievement.
 Students must be warmed-up and prepared to play.
 Only lessons missed because of an emergency or instructor absence will be made up.
 Swap lessons if you will be gone due to a university-sponsored function.
 Students are allowed one illness excuse per semester.
 Cell phones should be left on and set to silent or vibrate mode!!!

-OUTCOMES: It is expected that by the end of the semester, and they will play in at least one major ensemble (until degree requirements have been met).
+OUTCOMES: 1360 students will perform a Jury at the end of the semester, and they will play in at least one major ensemble (until degree requirements have been met).
 It is expected that students will have enhanced their individual skills on the trumpet.
 This should include (but not be limited to) a heightened sense of musicianship; a more keen understanding of tone, balance, and blend; a better sense of confidence as a trumpeter; improved articulation, intonation, and array of “everyday” skills; an awareness of the role of the trumpet in various genres; and an overall understanding of the community of trumpeters.

 JURIES: All students taking applied lessons in trumpet must perform a Jury at the end of the semester.
 For 3000 – level approval, the Jury must be memorized and students will be tested on their knowledge of scales (all Major; Natural, Harmonic, & Melodic minor; Dorian, Phrygian, Lydian, & Myxolydian modes; Blues; Whole Tone).

 1st Semester: Klickstein, Gerald.
 The Musician's Way: a Guide to Practice, Performance, & Wellness.
 Oxford University Press, 2009